-• During 2018, our hedging program provided us with cash flow certainty.
+• During 2019, our hedging program provided us with cash flow certainty.
 In the future, we will continue to seek hedging opportunities on a multi-year basis to further protect our cash flows from commodity price fluctuations while maintaining upside exposure if commodity prices increase.

-Increase the use of our previously built infrastructure and evaluate opportunities for strategic expansion services for a significant portion of our planned drilling activities.
-Because of the value we ascribe to this infrastructure, we will continue to look for strategic expansion opportunities while maintaining our core strategy of providing marketing optionality for our oil, NGL and natural gas production.
+Use our existing infrastructure and evaluate opportunities for strategic expansion

+• We believe that our infrastructure provides us with optionality and efficiencies in developing and transporting production from our established Permian-Midland Basin acreage position.
+Because of the value we ascribe to this infrastructure, we will continue to utilize it to supplement our core strategy of providing marketing optionality for our oil, NGL and natural gas production.